imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 -   **Save results to** -  If checked, all the results (with the exception of the *[Sholl Table](#metrics)*) are saved to the specified directory.
 These include: 1) Sholl plots (saved as PNG images), 2) A table containing detailed data and 3) The Sholl mask.
 Files are named after the image filename and analysis method.
 Saving options can be specified in {% include bc path='Analysis|Sholl|Metrics & Options...' color='white'%} (*Options...* command in the *More»* drop-down menu).
     -   **Do not display saved files** If checked, saved files are directly saved to disk and are not displayed.
 Activate this option when [batch processing](#batch-processing) files.

-{% include tip tip='In the dialog prompts of *Sholl Analysis*, bold headings are clickable URLs pointing to the respective sections of this manual.
+{% include notice icon="tip" content='In the dialog prompts of *Sholl Analysis*, bold headings are clickable URLs pointing to the respective sections of this manual.
 In addition, relevant tooltips are displayed in the ImageJ status bar when specifying key options.' %}

 ## Sholl Plots